 Transport and infrastructure in ZimbabweOur listing of the primary kinds of transport compares the infrastructure of Zimbabwe with the average of all countries in Africa.
 The traffic routes have noticeable defects in many places and are often not in a particularly good condition.

 In terms of the length of its rail network, Zimbabwe ranks 61st in the world with 0.23 meters per inhabitant.
 In total, the rail network is 3,427 kilometers long.

 Back to overview: Zimbabwe

-With an average of 5488 traffic fatalities per year (2012 - 2019), road traffic in Zimbabwe is considered very dangerous.
+With an average of 5530 traffic fatalities per year (2012 - 2019), road traffic in Zimbabwe is considered very dangerous.
 This corresponds to around 4.3 accident fatalities per 39.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

-In Zimbabwe, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
-Oncoming traffic comes toward you on the left side.
+In Zimbabwe, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|

 |Waterways||223 km||14.78 km||0.57 m|